mpv-player/mpv/DOCS/man/ipc.rst

 ``unobserve_property``
     Undo ``observe_property`` or ``observe_property_string``.
-This requires the numeric id passed to the observe command as argument.
+This requires the numeric id passed to the observed command as argument.

     Example: